Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 ### Predicting length of stay

-The use case solution uses Azure Machine Learning to predict a newly admitted patient's length of stay by comparing the medical details taken at patient intake to aggregated historical data from previous patients.
+The example use case scenario uses Azure Machine Learning to predict a newly admitted patient's length of stay by comparing the medical details taken at patient intake to aggregated historical data from previous patients.
 The blueprint includes a large set of anonymized medical records to